Technology Lock-in: How 20th Century Technology Keeps Small and Medium Businesses from Joining the 21st Century

 Holding on to the past keeps the future at bay

-Likewise, the CTO of a New Zealand-based electronics contract manufacturer shared that even after an implementation, his company constantly faced employees who worked around the system, breaking the data flows, resulting in inaccurate inventory or jobs lost on the factory floor.
+Likewise, the CTO of a New Zealand-based electronics contract manufacturer shared that even after implementation, his company constantly faced employees who worked around the system, breaking the data flows, resulting in inaccurate inventory or jobs lost on the factory floor.
 “The issue is adoption, not implementation.”
-The work-arounds often mimic old ways of doing things that have been replaced.
+The workarounds often mimic old ways of doing things that have been replaced.
 Their solution to these intentional practice violations focuses on creating context.
-Management communicates how the actions of each person reverberates throughout the system — affecting it negatively when violating practice, and positively when in compliance.
-They reiterate importance of within with the new system regularly, especially when people skip process steps that aren’t perceived as adding value to their own work.
+Management communicates how the actions of each person reverberate throughout the system — affecting it negatively when violating practice, and positively when in compliance.
+They reiterate the importance of the new system regularly, especially when people skip process steps that aren’t perceived as adding value to their own work.